 Paul made his first documentary, Rockin’ Brunswick, while earning his degree in English Literature at the University of Michigan.
 As a student, Paul was an assistant on Robert Altman’s film Secret Honor and participated in a screenwriting seminar led by Lawrence Kasden (The Big Chill).
 Paul has spent time in over 50 countries and has exhibited photographs of his travels.

-Claire Missanelli lost her struggle with breast cancer on March 31st, 2011.
+Our beloved producer, Claire Missanelli, lost her struggle with breast cancer on March 31st, 2011.
 We miss her dearly.
 More information here.

 Claire Missanelli works in partnership with DevlinPix and is the producer of the award winning BLAST!, Power Trip, and SlamNation, films that have garnered over a dozen international film festival awards, an Independent Spirit nomination, and reached millions of broadcast viewers world-wide.